redhat-developer/developers.redhat.com/README.md

 3. Download the Searchisko data dump from [here](https://github.com/redhat-developer/dcp-dumps/raw/master/searchisko.sql.zip) and copy to `_docker/searchisko/overlay/searchisko.sql.zip`
 4. Add the host `docker` to your `/etc/hosts` file.
 If you are building on Linux, set the IP address to `127.0.0.1`.
 If you are on a Mac and thus using Boot2Docker, you will need to set the IP address to that of your Boot2Docker image.
 You can discover this IP address by running `boot2docker ip`
 5. Run `bundle install` from within the `_docker` directory to download the necessary ruby gems.
-6. If you are running on Mac, and are not on an office network, you may hit DNS problems.
-If so, run `./control.rb -d` which will add the Red Hat DNS servers to your boot2docker install.
-This may cause issues if you use boot2docker and aren't on the Red Hat VPN.
-If you need to undo this, the easiest way is to get a fresh copy of the boot2docker VM image by running `boot2docker destroy && boot2docker init` (note that this will reset any other customisations you have made to the image).
-If you are unwilling to get a fresh copy of the boot2docker VM, then you will need to follow the steps below in _Edit your boot2docker DNS setup_ to remove the Red Hat DNS servers.
+6. If you are running on Mac you will need to follow the steps below in _Edit your boot2docker DNS setup_ to setup configuration for the Red Hat DNS and VPN.
+7. If you need to override the default DOCKER_HOST this can be done via the `-d` flag.
+This should not be necessary in most cases.
-7. Run the following commands to build the images and start the containers:
+8. Run the following commands to build the images and start the containers:

         ./control.rb -br